-The Schall Law Firm Announces It Is Investigating Claims Against Omeros Corporation and Encourages Investors With Losses to Contact the Firm
+The Schall Law Firm Announces it is Investigating Claims Against Omeros Corporation and Encourages Investors with Losses to Contact the Firm

-INVESTIGATION ALERT The Schall Law Firm Announces It Is Investigating Claims Against Omeros Corporation and Encourages Investors With Losses to Contact the Firm
+INVESTIGATION REMINDER The Schall Law Firm Announces it is Investigating Claims Against Omeros Corporation and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Omeros Corporation (“Omeros” or “the Company”) (NASDAQ: OMER) for violations of the securities laws.